At a very young age, Connie learned from her Grandma Pearl to observe and love backyard birds. She stills feeds and

-European starlings, also known as common starlings and mynas, are an Asian bird species (Sturnus vulgaris) that has become extremely common in the US.
+European starlings, also known as common starlings and mynas, are an Asian bird species (Sturnus vulgaris) that has become extremely common in the United States.
 These highly social birds can be found across Europe, Asia, Africa, Australia, and the Pacific Islands.
 Their shimmering, iridescent black-green-and-purple plumage is dotted with light speckles; some say it resembles a starry night sky.
-The beaks of adult males are lemon yellow, and they have long throat feathers which give them a ruffled appearance.
+The beaks of adult males are lemon yellow, and they have long throat feathers that give them a ruffled appearance.

 European Starling Facts